googleapis/gapic-generator/README.md

 ### Generate a descriptor file from the proto

-You need to locate/decide on a few directories and filenames before you can call protoc.
+You need to locate/decide on the following before you can generate the descriptor file:

 1. The include directory with the proto files bundled with protoc (from the protoc setup step).
    Hereafter, this will be referenced as `${PROTOC_INCLUDE_DIR}`.